-With a hand held lemon juicer, juice the tangerines and lemons then measure along with the rest of the ingredients, add everything to the food processor or blender and puree.
+With a handheld lemon juicer, juice the tangerines and lemons then measure along with the rest of the ingredients, add everything to the food processor or blender and puree.

-Roast the bell pepper on the stovetop on medium-high heat.
+Roast the bell pepper on the stovetop over medium-high heat.
 A gas stove works the best but it will work fine on an electric stove.
 Char the peppers on all sides turning with a pair of tongs.
 When good and charred, steam them for 10 minutes in a covered dish or a paper bag rolled shut to hold in the steam.

 Take a paper towel and rub off the char.
 It’s ok to leave a little of the char.
 Slice in half and remove the seeds and stems.